dtu-energy/autocPaiNN/README.md

 4) labeling: Do single point DFT on the sampled set and add the data to the training set These four steps are continued untill the user decide that a satisfactory result have been achieved.

 All parameters for these steps are set in the "config.toml".
-The parameters shoudl eitehr be self explantory or explained in the file.
+The parameters should either be self explantory or explained in the file.
 IMPORTANT: The stuctures picked in simulate goes trough step 2-4 so do not change the name of the structure.
-For example "NaFePO4" and "NaFePO4_NEB" are names for two different systems and should not be changed doing the workflow.
-More/less systems can be added/removed and will then be included in the begining of the next iteration of the workflow.
+For example "NaFePO4_300K" and "NaFePO4_NEB" are names for two different systems and should not be changed doing the workflow.
+If you want more/less systems they can be added/removed during either the label or traning step and will then be included in the begining of the next iteration of the workflow.
 Also note that for each system one can change the main parameters of the workflow step, but a "dummy" parameter needs to be added to the main parameters.
+As an example consider "NaFePO4_300K" and "NaFePO4_100K", where the MD temperature differes.
 This is especially important for the "labeling" step and the VASP parameters.

 To initialize the workflow, one needs first to initialize PerQueue and MyQueue.
 To initialize PerQueue